Ethos, values, British values

 Some examples of how we promote Democracy in our setting:

 • Offering plenty of opportunities for the children, staff and parents to voice their opinions.
 We have polling stations within our everyday practice to allow choices to be made, we regularly send out questionnaires and give the opportunity for suggestions to be made.
 We regularly ask our children to add their ideas, interests and suggestions to our plans and how we with set up our room.
-We also ask our parents/carers to directly impact their child’s focus week.

 • Our setting has been adapted to allow as much free choice as possible.
-A lot of our resources are on accessible trollies, with many options of choice to encourage our children to make their own choices and decisions about what they would like to select for their sessions and what they would like to play with.
+A lot of our resources are on accessible trollies, and free choice storage units with many options of choice to encourage our children to make their own choices and decisions about what they would like to select for their sessions and what they would like to play with.
 We also offer a ‘choosing book’.
 This has pictures of our resources and equipment.
 This is used for children that may not be able to verbally communicate what they would like to choose but can still have an opinion by pointing to the pictures in the book.

 • We also have a high regard to all our children having good manners and encourage them to have a clear understanding of turn taking and sharing (age appropriate).